Fumigation: Process

 Fumigation generally involves the following phases: first, humans are evacuated from the area intended for fumigation and the area covered to create a sealed environment.
 Next, the fumigant is released into the space to be fumigated.
 The space is held for a set period while the fumigant gas percolates through the space and acts on/kills any infestation in the area.
 Finally, the space is ventilated so that the poisonous gases are allowed to escape from the space, rendering it safe for humans to enter.
 If successful, the fumigated area is now safe and pest free.

 Tent fumigation

 Structural fumigation techniques differ from building to building.
-In a residential setting, a "rubber" tent or tents, typically made of plastic/pvc coated canvas material, may be placed over the entire house while the pesticides are being released into the vacant residence.
+In a residential setting, a "rubber" tent or tents, typically made of plastic/pvc coated canvas material, may be placed over the entire structure while the pesticides are being released into the vacant structure.
 This process is called tent fumigation, or "tenting".
-The sealed tent concentrates the poisonous gases and prevents them from escaping into the neighborhood.
-The process can take up to a week depending on the fumigant used, which is in turn dependent on the temperature and the pest.
+The sealed tent contains the poisonous gases and prevents them from escaping into the environment.
+This process is commonly used for the treatment of drywood termites and/or bedbugs, using sulfuryl fluoride as the pesticide (sulfuryl fluoride is a naturally occurring gas, used in much higher concentration than found in the natural atmosphere, and which leaves no physical residue).
+The fumigated structure can be re-occupied after the tent has been removed and the pesticide has dissipated to a safe level, with no need for physical cleaning.